ProjectSprint/Batch3Project1TestCase/readme.md

     ```
     ⚠️ Adjust the `BASE_URL` value to your backend path
 ### How to load test
+- make sure that you have redis installed and exposed in port `6379`
 - run
     ```bash
     BASE_URL=http://localhost:8080 k6 run load_test.js